IUMS-Aud/TAT/README.md

 # AVAT

 AVAT is a program designed for advanced auditory-visual attention training, aimed at enhancing attention and cognitive processes in individuals with chronic tinnitus.
 This project is part of a research study conducted by the Audiology Department at the University of Medical Sciences, Iran.
-The study investigates the effects of various attention training exercises on chronic tinnitus patients using auditory and visual stimuli to evaluate their impact on cognitive and brainwave activity.

 ## Features:
 - **User Authentication**: Users are required to create an account and log in to access attention training exercises (from new_user.php).